Definability patterns and their symmetries

 The strongly minimal theories in (1-6) have a small $T\ram$.
 At the other extreme we have disintegrated strongly minimal sets, specifically free group actions.
 Here the canonical Ramsey expansion is essentially the same construction - up to Stone duality - as the universal minimal flow of topological dynamics.
 From this point of view, the canonical Ramsey expansion can perhaps be viewed as a relational generalization of the universal minimal flow.

-\begin{example} Let $\G$ be an infinite (discrete) group, and $T$ the theory of free $\G$-actions on a set $V$.
+\begin{example} Let $\G$ be a group, and $T$ the theory of free $\G$-actions on a set $V$.
+Here $\G$ is viewed as discrete, and we assume for the sake of the exposition that $\G$ is infinite, though the same will hold in the case of finite $\G$.
 Form $T^*$ as above \defref{ramsey-def}, and let $J:=\CU\ram(T)_V= \co(T^*_V)$, $\LS\ram=\LS(T^*_V)$.
 Then $J$ is a Boolean algebra $B$ with $\G$-action, and no additional structure.
 The Stone space $S$ of this algebra is a compact space with continuous $G$ action.
 We will now show that it is the universal minimal flow of $\G$.

 For the Boolean algebra structure, see \exmref{completeba}.
 The natural $\G$ action on types is clearly definable in $\LS\ram$: $\g \cdot p = q$ if $R(a,x) \iff \neg R(\gamma(a),y)$ is omitted in $(p,q)$.
 Using the quantifier elimination enjoyed by $T$, it is easy to see that this generates all of $\LS\ram$.
-For instance, when $\G=\Zz$ with generator $s$, $p$ omits the pattern of three consecutive elements iff $p \meet s \cdot p \meet S^2 \cdot p = 0$ (in the Boolean algebra.)
+For instance, when $\G=\Zz$ with generator $s$, $p$ omits the pattern of three consecutive elements iff $p \meet (s \cdot p) \meet (s^2 \cdot p) = 0$ (in the Boolean algebra.)

 Minimality: suppose $S'$ is a closed nonempty $\G$-invariant subspace of $S$.
 Let $B'$ be the Boolean algebra of clopen subsets.
 We then have a surjective $\G$-Boolean algebra homomorphism $B \to B'$.
 It must be an isomorphism, since $J$ is e.c.
 But then $S'=S$.